Ladysnake/Cardinal-Components-API/README.md

     @Override public void writeToNbt(CompoundTag tag) { tag.putInt("value", this.value); }
 }
 ```
+*Note: a component class can be reused for several component types*

 If you want your component to be **automatically synchronized with watching clients**, you can also add the [`AutoSyncedComponent`](https://github.com/OnyxStudios/Cardinal-Components-API/blob/master/cardinal-components-base/src/main/java/dev/onyxstudios/cca/api/v3/component/AutoSyncedComponent.java) interface to your implementation **[[More Info]](https://github.com/OnyxStudios/Cardinal-Components-API/wiki/Synchronizing-components)**.

 The next step is to choose an identifier for your component, and to declare it in your `fabric.mod.json`'s custom properties: